technicalnbfc/technicalnbfc.github.io/blog/_posts/2025-02-01-miniroos-come-and-try.md

 No registration is required - just come along, have a go, and see why soccer is such a fantastic sport for kids of all skill levels.

-For more information, contact us at [mailto:juniors@northbrisbanefc.com.au](juniors@northbrisbanefc.com.au) or read [about miniroos](https://www.northbrisbanefc.com.au/programs/miniroos/about/).
+For more information, contact us at [juniors@northbrisbanefc.com.au](mailto:juniors@northbrisbanefc.com.au) or read about [our Mini Roos program](https://www.northbrisbanefc.com.au/programs/miniroos/about/).